 7.)
 Take a taste and adjust the sweetening as you deem necessary!

 8.)
-Take a deep breath, relax, decompress, and enjoy the living hell out of this cup of goodness.
+Take a deep breath, relax, decompress, and enjoy this cup of goodness.

 -I was not paid to post about the aforementioned products, all opinions expressed are my own.
 Some of the links are affiliate links and if you purchase through them, you will pay the same price but I will receive a small commission which helps cover my blog’s costs.

 -The statements made here have not been approved by the Food and Drug Administration.
 These statements are not intended to diagnose, treat or cure or prevent any disease.
 This notice is required by the Federal Food, Drug and Cosmetic Act.